ruchitachandhok/sei-flex-49/w02/d1/css-selectors-lab/readme.md

 Although this not a deliverable, when you're done playing around with this document, if you wish to submit:
 1. push your code to your fork of the classwork repo
 2. Then, navigate using your browser to your fork of the class repo.
-3. Grab the link.
+3. Grab the browser link
-4. Paste the link into the deliverables repo, you may create an "optional" section and submit it there.
+4. Paste the link into the deliverables repo (you may create an "optional" section and submit it there)

 ## Stretch: Add web fonts to the page